veraguido/gv/README.md

   - Redis cache
   - A validation strategy
   - Http handling
+  - Shell scripts in place
   - Event mechanism
+  - Command pattern
-  - PHP Unit
+  - Unit tests
-  - Monolog
   - Only one configuration file with only a few REALLY needed lines
-  - A specific routing system, with the posibility of overwrite
+  - A specific routing system, with the possibility of overwriting

 # The goal